16 Jul State of Artificial Intelligence in Sales and Marketing

 A couple of reports, one from Blueshift and another from InsideSales are reporting sales success using AI.
 If you’re a late adopter, you’re likely looking for solid proof for your own business case, or you’re waiting for an appropriate, affordable AI marketing software solution to learn.

-If you’re dubious about the value of artificial intelligence platforms for marketing and AI, why don’t we at least take a look at the insidesales report?
-We can learn something here.
+If you’re dubious about the value of artificial intelligence platforms for marketing and AI, why don’t we at least take a look at some case studies and reports.

 InsideSales offers an AI-powered SaaS platform to guide sales teams to build a better pipeline and close more of the right deals.
 That’s the point of AI systems too, to identify the best prospects and be better prepared to close those easier, most qualified leads.
 As you read the survey results, keep in mind the power of AI testing, lead scoring, and predictive analysis which is very tough to conduct manually.
 AI’s power is compelling.